ibh-daai/ai-monitoring-dashboard/config/README.md

 ### Alerts (`alerts`)

 Configures alert settings for the monitoring system.
+Alerts are sent when the model performance falls below the specified thresholds, i.e. a test falls below or above the specified threshold.

 -   **emails** (`array` of `string`): List of email addresses to receive alerts.